Economy of Turkey: Largest companies

-In 2024, ten publicly traded Turkish companies were listed in the Forbes Global 2000 list – an annual ranking of the top 2000 public companies in the world by Forbes magazine.
-The banking industry leads with four companies in the list followed by the airline, automotive and retailer with one company each.
+In 2025, ten publicly traded Turkish companies were listed in the Forbes Global 2000 list – an annual ranking of the top 2000 public companies in the world by Forbes magazine.

+The banking industry leads with four companies in the list, followed by the airline, automotive and retailer industries with one company each.
 There are also three conglomerates.

-As of 2024, the listed public companies were:
+As of 2025, the listed public companies were: